This rusted fuel pump in the coastal hamlet of Hondeklipbaai in South Africa shows the future of all fuel pumps. |

 South Africa’s government hopes to make about R126 billion from fuel levies on the current financial year.

-This money used to be ring-fenced to improve SA’s road infrastructure, but that time is long past.
+All this money used to be ring-fenced to improve SA’s road infrastructure, but that time is long past.
 These days, a lot of the fuel tax go to funding the “irregular and wasteful expenditure” that shows up in the audits of all state-owned entities and most government departments outside the Western Cape.

 Among them all, the KZN transport department is SA champion tax waster.
 In February this year, the Auditor General tallied R17,84 billion that had basically been wasted by KZN Transport during 2019/2020 financial year.